sclorg/helm-charts/README.md

 $ helm package <path_to_helm_chart>
 ```

 The package should be present in the root of this repo.
-Add them to pull request
+Add them to Pull Request

 ### Update index package

-To update [index.yaml](./index.yaml) file call command:
+To update [index.yaml](./index.yaml) file use command:
 ```commandline
 $ helm repo index ./
 ```

-Add the index.yaml file as a part of pull request as well.
+Add the index.yaml file to the Pull Request as well.